litestar-org/api-performance-tests/README.md

 1. Clone this repo
 2. Run `poetry install`
-3. Run tests with `bench run --rps --latency`
+3. Run tests with `poetry run bench run --rps --latency`

 After the run, the results will be stored in `results/run_<run_mumber>.json`